sosier/Code_Refactoring_Assistant/README.md

 `starcoder2/starcode_instruct.ipynb` generates the refactored outputs using StarCoder2. `starcoder2/eval-starcoder.ipynb` runs the evaluation metrics on the refactored outputs.

 ### CodeLLama
-`codellama/gencode_codellama.ipynb` demonstrates the process of generating and storing refactoring outputs using CodeLLama.
-As an open source model, it requires downloading and locally running the model on a GPU.
-Eval_helper.py leverages the existing testing suite to generate code metrics, but may need to be modified for the directory structure.
-Generated code outputs are also included in this directory.
+`codellama/codellama_zero.py` and `codellama/codellama_fewshot.py` provide all the necessary code and functions to generate both the zero-shot refactoring outputs and the iterative few-shot outputs according to our refactoring method.
+The evaluations folder includes all results over all processing stages as well as all relevant files to carry out the sandbox evaluation.
+Previous files for the midterm report are now housed in the 'deprecated' folder.
+As an open source model, codeLlama requires downloading and locally running the model on a GPU.

 ## Fine-Tuning